Linda Cardozo is Professor of Urogynaecology and Consultant

 St George’s Hospital under the aegis of Professor Stuart Stanton

 in 1980, and FRCOG in 1991.

-Professor Cardozo now heads a busy and productive tertiary referral urogynaecology department at King’s College Hospital.
-She has a large clinical workload dealing with complex urogynaecological problems in a supra-regional tertiary referral unit teaching medical students, training junior doctors and undertaking clinical research.
-Her publications include more than 350 original papers in peer review journals, 21 books and 120 book chapters.
-She is a member of the Editorial Board of 12 Scientific Journals.
+Professor Cardozo now heads a busy and productive multi-disciplinary tertiary referral urogynaecology department at King’s College Hospital.
+She has a large clinical workload dealing with complex urogynaecological problems in a supra-regional referral unit teaching medical students and training junior doctors.
+To date 8 subspecialty trainees and over 40 fellows have developed their urogynaecological skills at King’s generating 20 higher degrees, MD’s and PhD’s as well as numerous publications and presentations at International meetings.
+Professor Cardozo has directed this clinical research and her publications include more than 650 original papers in peer review journals, 24 books and 130 book chapters.
+Her H factor is 61 and she is a member of the editorial board of 9 scientific journals.

 Professor Cardozo has been President of the International Urogynaecological Association, European Urogynaecological Association, Association of Chartered Physiotherapists in Women's Health and Section of Obstetrics and Gynaecology of the Royal Society of Medicine.
 She was Founding Chairman of the British Society of Urogynaecology, Past Chairman of British Menopause Society and of the Education Committee of International Continence Society.